St. John's Episcopal Church (Hampton, Virginia): Mission Churches of St. John's

-St. John's established a number of missions, each of which eventually eventually became parish churches.
+St. John's established a number of missions, each of which eventually became parish churches.

 St. Paul's Episcopal Church (Newport News, VA)

 Established 1894 in Newport News, to support the families and workers (both local and visiting) in maritime construction and transportation industries.
 On July 20, 2019, the church building was secularized (deconsecrated).

 Emmanuel Episcopal Church (Hampton, VA)

 Established April 11, 1897 in to support the growing community of Phoebus (Hampton).

 St. Cyprian's Episcopal Church (Hampton, VA)

 Established 1905 in Hampton, VA, as the first all-black Episcopal church supporting Hampton and Phoebus, Hampton University students, and Newport News.

 Grace Episcopal Church, (Newport News, VA)

 Established 1942 in Newport News.
 This congregation left the US Episcopal Church to join the Anglican Mission in the Americas as River's Cross Anglican Church in 2004.
 River's Cross, too, possibly disbanded in late 2014 when the property they and the LivingStone Monastery rented had to be vacated.
 As of October 2014, River's Stone was meeting in an undisclosed home.
 Their website and Facebook page have since become unavailable.